alaaNabil24/alaaNabil24/README.md

 Software developer with 3 years of experience in mobile programming and problem-solving, specializing in Flutter development.
 Proficient in Dart, object-oriented programming (OOP), state management, API integration, and clean architecture. </div>

-- 🔭 I’m currently working on Dafa
+- 🔭 I’m currently working on [Masarat tech ](https://masarat-tech.com/)

 - ❓ Ask me about Flutter - Dart -Java-OOP